 The hot spot in town.
-You must book directly through their website and if you are scalloping you better do it way in advance — reservations for scalloping season open in December.
+You must book directly through their website, and if you are scalloping, you had better book way in advance — reservations for scalloping season open in December.
 This place has it all!
-It’s on the water, a private boat ramp, boat slips to rent and the soon to be refurbished Riverside Crab House.
+It’s on the water, with a private boat ramp and boat slips to rent.
 It’s also home to Monkey Island.
 Most importantly, it has a boat ramp, and you can rent boat slips.

 The Chassahowitzka Hotel

-More bed and breakfast than a hotel and most of the rooms share a bathroom.
-I did not realize this when I booked it, and that was my fault, it clearly stated on any site you use to reserve.
-Sharing and crapping do not go over well for us.
+More beds and breakfast than in a hotel, and most rooms share a bathroom.
+I did not realize this when I booked it, which was my fault.
+It is clearly stated on any site you use to reserve.
+Sharing and crapping does not go over well for us.
 Getting naked, sure but crapping – let’s pass on that one.

 This place is spotless and homely.
 You will have a shared run of the house.
 Just be sure to book a room that meets your needs.
 We would consider staying here again.
 But we will reserve a place that has a private bathroom.